Transformation and Healing Conference

 Lee Cartwright, M.A., a Southwestern College alum, developed Shifting Consciousness through Dimensions (SCtD), a neurological system for transforming trauma and personal limitations.
 He has written three books on SCtD: The Qi to Unlocking Trauma, Neurological Approaches to Dream Work and Art Therapy, and The Body Evolving Spirit.

-DVD’s of Lee’s previous presentations on Mending Broken Hearts and The Biological Model of Trauma will be available.
+DVDs of Lee’s previous presentation on Mending Broken Hearts will be available at the conference.

 View past conference brochures here:

 Here is one student’s (Natascha Holmes) experience of this rich and inspiring event, click here.